 I do believe some things right now are just for a season and they will play out later, the way God intended.
 In this time of confusion, we need to stop and listen to God and see what he is teaching us.
 I was just told by a friend that “Time Heals”.
 In this time, God has a lot to teach us, let’s not miss out by being full of doubt, sadness, confusion, anger and filled with lies from the enemy but rather have joy in trusting in him.
 It’s a lot easier to type all of this than to actually put it into practice.
 But the Lord will give you the strength to walk through it and in it.

 It’s hard to go through suffering and have to trust God that everything will be okay.
 I just want to let you know that it’s okay to cry, to be angry, to get upset at God at times.
 Be real with him and let him guide you.
 I had many people tell me that everything is going to be okay and I would get so upset because I felt like it wasn’t.
 I had people telling me to get up, let go and to move on.
 My advice to you is to listen to God first before you listen to those who aren’t him in times of confusion and hurt.
 I want you to know that it’s okay, you can grieve and have time to be in confusion and sadness… BUT do not let it consume you.
-Give it to God by telling him how you feel.
+Give it to God by telling him how you feel and he will replace those things.
 He will tell or show you why you are going through this.

 I know there is something waiting for me that I have yet to find out.
 The same is with you.
 God is preparing us for something so much greater.
-It’s hard to think past all of the hardness but I pray for strength, trust, and Joy in this time.
+It’s hard to think past all of the hardships but I pray for strength, trust, and Joy in this time.
 And to those who are going through something hard, I pray this over you, that you will have JOY IN YOUR SUFFERINGS.

 Original Post can be found on A_Heart_Fullmetal